How to Care for Wooden Bowls

 It’s essential to use the right oil for rejuvenating your bowl.
 Food-grade mineral oil will improve your bowl’s resistance to water and salad oils.
 Apply it liberally with a soft cloth or paper towel and let it soak in well, overnight if possible.
 Then wipe off the excess and buff until the oil is absorbed completely.

 How do I clean my bowl?

-A wooden bowl is a thing of beauty, so care for yours properly and it will retain that beauty for years to come.
+A wooden bowl is a thing of beauty.
+Care for yours properly and it will retain that beauty for years to come.